 fit() is called multiple times within the same active MLflow run, it logs those multiple runs to the same “main” run.
 To resolve name conflicts for MLflow params and tags, names with conflicts are mangled by appending a UUID.

-This notebook that demonstrates automated MLflow tracking in action.
+The following Python notebook demonstrates automated MLflow tracking in action.

 After you perform the actions in the last cell in the notebook, your MLflow UI should display: